 The Origins of Mold and Slime

-An ice machine and ice bin provide the perfect environment for microbial growth to flourish.
-It’s dark, damp, and doesn’t lend itself to daily cleaning and sanitizing.
+An industrial ice machine and ice bin provide the perfect environment for microbial growth to flourish.
+It’s dark, damp, and employees tend to forget to clean and sanitize the bin weekly.

 More importantly, nutrient-rich air allows ice maker mold and slime to grow exponentially.
 That’s the type of air you’ll find in nearly all restaurants, bars, and bakeries.
 These environments kick up a lot of sugar and yeast from the beer, wine, bread and other food they handle.
 As these particles saturate the air, they enter your ice machine providing an endless supply of food and moisture for mold and slime.